LeilaLokman/MovieShoppingCart/README.md

 # MovieShoppingCart

-Using the Open Movie Database(OMDb) API, I created a movie shopping cart website using a combination of PHP, HTML, CSS, and JavaScript.
-Upon opening the webpage, users will be prompted to login with a username and password with a forgot password option and a create account option.
-Once user has created an account or logged in, a main page will pop up with an option to add movie or checkout.
-When add movie is clicked, the user will be prompted to enter a movie title of their choice.
-A list of movies will be displayed as well as IMDb page for the movie using the OMDb API if the movie title is clicked.
-Users will be able to add and remove their desired movies into their shopping cart.
-Once user checksout, a checkout recipt will be sent to the email associated with the account.
+Welcome to MovieShoppingCart – your go-to destination for a simple yet engaging movie shopping experience.
+The website combines PHP, HTML, CSS, and JavaScript to create a seamless platform.

-PHP was implemented for user authentication, shopping cart features, and search features.
+Upon arrival, users encounter a user-friendly login interface with options for forgot password and easy account creation.
+Once logged in, a clean main page awaits, offering the choice to explore movies or proceed to checkout.

-HTML was implemented for each form used, logon, shopping cart, search, and results.
+The 'Add Movie' feature lets users input their desired title, presenting a curated list with detailed information from the Open Movie Database (OMDb) API.
+Clicking on a title provides not only info but also a direct IMDb link.

-CSS was implemented to control the presentation of the Shopping Cart website.
+PHP handles authentication, cart features, and search functionality.
+HTML crafts visually appealing forms for login, cart management, and search.
+CSS ensures a sleek and pleasing design.
+JavaScript adds interactivity, enhancing actions like adding/removing movies.

-javaScript was implemented to add movies, confirm cancel when leaving the shopping cart, confirm cheackout, confirm logout, and confirm removing a movie from the cart.
+Checkout is a breeze, concluding with a detailed receipt sent to the user's email.
+MovieShoppingCart provides a hassle-free and enjoyable online movie shopping experience.